About AP® Calculus AB Exam

-Calculus AB is one of the most popular AP exams taken by students every year, and rightly so, as it is one of the core AP courses that grant you placement and credits in college.
+Calculus AB is one of the most popular AP exams students take every year, and rightly so, as it is one of the core AP courses that grant you placement and credits in college.
 However, it is also one of the most challenging AP exams.
 In this guide, we’ll look at all the AP Calculus AB exam information, starting from prerequisites to course concepts, to help you decide whether this is the right course for you.
 We'll also examine the exam's format and level of difficulty to determine why it may be beneficial for you to take the course.

 What Is AP Calculus AB Equivalent to? and Who Can Take It?

 AP Calculus AB is an introductory college-level math course.
 It is designed to be the equivalent of a first-semester college calculus course.
-The curriculum for AP Calc AB exam covers fundamental topics in calculus such as limits and continuity, differentiation, integration, accumulation of change, and differential equations.
+The AP Calc AB exam covers fundamental topics in calculus such as limits and continuity, differentiation, integration, accumulation of change, and differential equations.

 As challenging as it can be, AP Calculus AB might be right up your alley if you have an aptitude for memorizing those complex mathematical formulas and concepts!
-Most AP instructors would insist that you get a foundation especially in precalculus, algebra, geometry, and trigonometry as part of your high school course.
+Most AP instructors would insist that you get a foundation, especially in precalculus, algebra, geometry, and trigonometry as part of your high school course.
 A strong foundation in these subjects will ease your way into prepping for the AP Calc AB exam.

 What Is on the AP Calculus AB Exam?

 Knowing what to expect on the AP Calculus AB exam is crucial to ace it.
 The exam will assess your understanding of Differential and Integral Calculus, including parametric, polar, vector functions, and series.
 These functions will also include linear, polynomial, rational, exponential, logarithmic, trigonometric, inverse trigonometric, and piecewise-defined functions.
-In the exam, you’ll have to showcase your ability to solve problems using these concepts and formulas and rationally explain your work with the correct notations.
+In the exam, you’ll showcase your ability to solve problems using these concepts and formulas plus rationally explain your work with the correct notations.

 The test will broadly assess your knowledge of three key concepts or ‘Big Ideas’ covered during the course: